-In my spare time I enjoy mountain biking, reading, writing and basketball, among other things.
+In my spare time I enjoy mountain biking, reading, writing, drawing, and basketball, among other things.
 And, of course, I love being with my family as much as possible.

 I have seen how important it is for young people entering college and professional life to be able to present their thoughts and ideas in a cogent and readable fashion.
 I hope to bring excitement to this process, and look forward to the school year ahead.